renovatebot/renovate/docs/usage/config-presets.md

 ### Example use-case

 The following example shows a self-hosted Renovate configuration for a company called "Renovators".
-The company is split into multiple organizations
+The company is split into multiple organizations:

 - `foo`
 - `bar`